 Control Engineering | Historical Review and Types of Control Engineering

+The two methods of control system include classical methods and modern methods.
+The mathematical model of system is set up as first step followed by analysis, designing and testing.
+Necessary conditions for the stability are checked and finally optimization follows.
 In classical method, mathematical modeling is usually done in time domain, frequency domain or complex s domain.
 Step response of a system is mathematically modeled in time domain differential analysis to find its settling time, % overshoot etc. Laplace transforms are most commonly used in frequency domain to find the open loop gain, phase margin, band width etc of system.
 Concept of transfer function, sampling of data, poles and zeros, system delays all comes under the classical control engineering stream.
 Modern control engineering deals with Multiple Input Multiple Output (MIMO) systems, State space approach, Eigen values and vectors etc. Instead of transforming complex ordinary differential equations, modern approach converts higher order equations to first order differential equations and solved by vector method.
 Automatic control systems are most commonly used as it does not involve manual control.
 The controlled variable is measured and compared with a specified value to obtain the desired result.
 As a result of automated systems for control purposes, the cost of energy or power as well as the cost of process will be reduced increasing its quality and productivity.

 Historical Review of Control EngineeringThe application of Automatic control system is believed to be in use even from the ancient civilizations.
 Several types of water clock were designed and implemented to measure the time accurately from the third century BC, by Greeks and Arabs.
 But the first automatic system is considered as the Watts Fly ball Governor in 1788, which started the industrial revolution.
 The mathematical modeling of Governor is analyzed by Maxwell in 1868.
 In 19th century, Leonhard Euler, Pierre Simon Laplace and Joseph Fourier developed different methods for mathematical modeling.
 The second system is considered as Al Butz’s Damper Flapper - thermostat in 1885.
 He started the company now named as Honeywell.